VaibhavSingh8/Weekday-Frontend-Assignment/README.md

-# Weekday Assignment
+# Weekday Frontend Assignment

-This repository contains an assignment for a weekday project.
-It involves a project setup that you can easily clone and run to explore the functionality.
+This repository contains an assignment.
+The assignment is to create a job listing page using the provided API.
+The application should display the job listings in a grid format and allow the user to filter the data based on the selected category.
+Also, the application should use infinite scrolling to load more data as the user scrolls down the page.

 ## Live Demo